 The world’s highest and most remote mountains inspire awe in all of us, but few are aware how truly dangerous they can be.
-The fact is that any time experienced climbers and mountaineers put crampons to ice, they will confront some degree of danger.
+The fact is that any time experienced climbers and mountaineers put crampons to ice, they will confront some degree of danger — no matter how much outdoor gear they have or preparation they’ve done.
 Accidents can occur even at relatively benign roadside crags.
 Still, there are certain mountains that command respect from even the most experienced climbers — dangerous mountains that continue to cause fear and anxiety decades after their first ascents.
 And while it may be the most famous, Mt.
 Everest is not the deadliest mountain.
 From K2 to Mt.
 Denali, these are the 11 hardest mountains to climb in the world.

 Where: Himalayas, north-central Nepal

 Elevation: 8,091 m (26,545 ft)

 Since its first ascent on the 1950 expedition led by Maurice Herzog, Annapurna Massif in Nepal has been climbed by more than almost 300 people, but at least 73 have died trying.
 This high fatality rate makes Annapurna, the 10th highest mountain in the world, the most statistically dangerous of the 8,000-meter peaks.
 Trekking the Annapurna circuit is possible with lots of preparation and training, but more novice hikers would be better suited to summiting less dangerous peaks within the Annapurna Conservation Area, visiting teahouses in Nepal in the Khopra Ridge, or heading to the Mardi Himal Base Camp.